Mamfe

 It is known as a centre for traditional religion (e.g., Obasinjom and Ekpe Society) and traditional medicine.
 Mamfe used to be known for bad infrastructure within the city limits, especially the roads, but in recent times the roads have been tarred and are currently in good condition.
 The roads leading in and out of the city have also been tarred e.g., Mamfe - Bamenda, Mamfe - Kumba, Mamfe - Ekok.

 The Peace Corps has maintained a presence in the Mamfe area since they entered the country in 1962.

 Since 2017, Mamfe has been a frequent battleground in the Anglophone Crisis.
 The city saw heavy fighting in December 2017, when the Cameroonian Army battled the Ambazonia Defence Forces for control over Mamfe and the surroundings.
-In May 2020, separatist fighters assassinated the newly-elected mayor, Ashu Priestly Ojong.
+In May 2020, separatist fighters assassinated the newly elected mayor, Ashu Priestly Ojong.

 As of January 2023, suspected separatist fighters stormed Mamfe and set a Total petrol station on fire.

 Etymology

-The name "Mamfe" comes from the [Bayang language].
+The name "Mamfe" comes from the [Bayangi language].
 When Germans first arrived in the area via the Cross River, the Germans greeted a local man at the Egbekaw River site who was carrying sand from the shore and tried interrogating him about where they were.
 The Banyang man didn't understand and only said in his dialect, "Mamfie fah?" ("Where should I put it?").
 The Germans heard this as "Mamfe" and named the area so.